A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 Honors: Magna cum laude

-Your experience section is where you should highlight any important accomplishments on your resume.
+Your grad school resume’s work experience section is where you should highlight any significant career accomplishments you have thus far.

-If you’re like most graduate school applicants, you probably don’t have much formal work experience to list.
-In this case, your experience section should highlight any relevant achievements that demonstrate you’re a great fit for the program.
-This includes:
+Most graduate school applicants don’t have much formal work experience to list.
+In this case, your experience section should highlight any relevant work-related qualifications that demonstrate you’re a great fit for the program, such as:

 - Relevant study abroad experience